 Introduction to Graded Motor Imagery: Reducing Phantom Limb Pain

 Consulting a therapist who is knowledgeable and experienced in using Graded Motor Imagery techniques and can help guide you through the three stages is recommended.
-If you would like help in finding an occupational or physical therapist to get started, please contact us.
+If you would like help in finding a clinical therapy specialist to get started, please contact us.

 Laterality reconstruction is essentially a training program that targets the neurologic connections between the brain and the missing limb by having you identify body (in this case arm/hand) images as either left or right.
 In this article, we will discuss laterality reconstruction.
 We have articles about the next stages, motor imagery and mirror therapy, if you're ready to learn more about those.